oneapi-src/oneDNN/doc/performance_considerations/dispatcher_control.md

 * AVX2 < AVX2_VNNI.

 This feature can also be managed at run-time with the following functions:
 * @ref dnnl::set_max_cpu_isa function allows changing the ISA at run-time.
-The limitation is that, it is possible to set the value only before the first JIT-ed function is generated.
-This limitation ensures that the JIT-ed code observe consistent CPU features both during generation and execution.
+The limitation is that it is possible to set the value only once.
+This ensures that the JIT-ed code observe consistent CPU features both during generation and execution.
+In addition, it is advised to call this function before any other oneDNN API.
+This is because the first internal ISA query will disable the ability to change the ISA.
+Once disabled, changing the ISA will return an error.
 * @ref dnnl::get_effective_cpu_isa function returns the currently used CPU ISA which is the highest available CPU ISA by default.

 Function settings take precedence over environment variables.